danielfergu/foredeals/README.md

 ## Tests and Testing

-Tests have been conducted to verify both functional and non-functional requirements.
+Tests have been conducted to verify both functional and non-functional requirements when running locally.

 Functionality (through pytest Tests):